Class66/SemafoR/README.md

 ***And that's all!*** :rocket: Now, you have to reload all application and everything should work fine :smile:

-## How to define semaphores in the configuration file
+## Examples of definitions for all types of semaphores

 There are 10 types of semaphores in the application that correspons to the semaphores produced by KLUBA.